-- Plan for a range of temperatures.
-A trip during the summer will have different items in the wardrobe than a trip during winter.
+- Plan for a normal range of temperatures.
+This means that a trip during the middle of summer will have slightly different items than a trip during the middle of winter.

-- Scarves, sweaters, leggings, and long underwear can greatly extend the temperature range of your wardrobe without adding a lot of weight.
+- Scarves, sweaters, leggings, and light long underwear can greatly extend the temperature range of your wardrobe without adding a lot of weight.
 These small and light weight items are key to making your wardrobe work when the temperature drops.

 - Select lightweight clothing items to layer for a variation in looks.
 The layers also add warmth when needed.
 Layering tanks and light weight cardigans are great selections.